 I decided to mix it up a bit and combine a princess bodice and a six-panel skirt.
 In retrospect, I think I should have changed one thing at a time instead of both the bodice and the skirt.
 The dress did not come out as I wanted.
 It looks fine when I wear it, but there is something that I don’t like about it.
 I cannot even say what it is.
 It just does not fit as well as dress no 1, I guess.

 It was my first princess-cut bodice trial.
-With this slightly heavier fabric I had some issues sewing the seams properly.
+With this slightly heavier fabric, I had some issues sewing the seams properly.
 Also, the six-panel skirt is not really my style.
-It might be a bit too loose on the hips which makes a bit bulky there.
+It might be a bit too loose on the hips which makes it a bit bulky there.
 I am not sure if this is the issue as I made only one six-panel skirt so far.

 But what annoyed me most were the shoulders.
 Both sides do not have the same width because of the fraying issue.
-You might not see first, but I know it.
+You might not see it first, but I know it.
 And it really bothers me!
 So I only wear this dress – if at all – with a cardigan to hide this little issue.